English at Westminster

 Writing:

-Being imaginative:
+Being Imaginative:

 Reading at Westminster Primary Academy:

-At Westminster we believe that good phonics teaching is the key to enabling children to become successful readers.
-We have a robust and systematic way of teaching that follows the DFES ‘Letters and sounds’ guidance to support the teaching of phonics.
-Children progress through the program and are assessed systematically and regularly to ensure that their gaps can be filled and children keep up with the pace of learning.
+At Westminster, we believe that good phonics teaching is the key to enabling children to become successful readers.
+We have a robust and systematic way of teaching phonics called ‘Westminster Letters and Sounds’ that follows the DFES ‘Letters and Sounds’ guidance to support the teaching of phonics.

-When the children have secured their letters and sounds we transition them to banded books and to a wider variety of reading books that can broaden their skills and strategies, this is usually in year 2.
+When the children have secured their letters and sounds we transition to banded books and to a wider variety of reading books that can broaden their skills and strategies, this is usually in year 2.
 We have a good assessment system, PM Benchmarking, that helps us to pinpoint children skills, strategies and comprehension of reading.
 We use this to ensure that we know children's next steps clearly and that they are reading books that are well suited to match their needs.

-Sometimes children struggle to keep up with their peers, and often we have new children from out of the area that can be lower than expected for their age.
 For children who are struggling, we have a variety of reading interventions to meet their needs.
 Our close monitoring and assessment of reading progress ensures that we know which children need support and the best support we can offer.
 We offer a variety of interventions to ensure these children can build confidence and make good progress.

 Our staff are always happy to support parents with reading at home.
 We offer lots of reading clubs, open afternoons and online ‘how to ‘ videos for parents.
 All class teachers are happy to support anyone who may be struggling with reading at home.
-As well as ensuring that the bug club books match the children's reading journey we also send home their personalised next steps that are populated by our assessments program ‘Phonics tracker’.
+As well as ensuring that the ‘Bug Club’ books match the children's reading journey we also send home their personalised next steps that are populated by our assessments program ‘Phonics tracker’.

 Phonics at Westminster Primary Academy:

-Phonics lessons at Westminster are taught in small groups by trained staff daily in EYFS and KS1 we have a systematic program which follows the guidance of the DFES letters and sounds.
-At Westminster we have a robust teaching program that we have designed to follow letters and sounds and to meet the needs of the children in our school.
+Phonics lessons at Westminster are taught in small groups by trained staff daily in EYFS and KS1 we have a robust systematic program ‘Westminster Letters and Sounds’ which follows the guidance of the DFES letters and sounds.
 Teachers use the same strategies, teaching approaches and resources to ensure that there is fidelity and consistency in our approach.
 Our reading books are fully decodable, support the program and allow the children to progress as they read books that match their phonics ability.

 Children are regularly assessed so that we know children's next steps and can ensure they keep up with our teaching program.
 This is supported by our ‘phonics tracker’ assessment tool.
 Parents are regularly informed of children's next steps and given materials to support children at home.